 Want to Join The Club?

 The SCOTS Baseball Club provides professional coaches who teach the fundamentals of baseball while developing character, teamwork and sportsmanship in young athletes.

-Contact us if you are interested in being apart of the amazing opportunity.
+The Scots Baseball Club regularly emails parents information about the current and upcoming seasons.
+This is the best way to stay tuned with the Club.
 Don't forget to follow us on social media to stay up-to-date with all things Scots Baseball!